 The majority of the functionality of our application is only available for the administrative user, so we need a way to log our test client in and out of the application.
 To do this, we fire some requests to the login and logout pages with the required form data (username and password).
-And because the login and logout pages redirect, we tell the client to follow\redirects.
+And because the login and logout pages redirect, we tell the client to follow_redirects.

-Add the following two functions to your test\flaskr.py file:
+Add the following two methods to your FlaskrTestCase class: